sap-tutorials/Tutorials/tutorials/cp-java-reference-app-deploy/cp-java-reference-app-deploy.md

 [ACCORDION-BEGIN [Step 3: ](Deploy the application)]

-The steps below outline the way in which you can deploy the ESPM Application on the SAP Cloud Platform.
+The steps below outline the way in which you can deploy the ESPM Application on the SAP Business Technology Platform.

-1. Go to the [SAP Cloud Platform Cockpit](https://account.hanatrial.ondemand.com) and select the **Neo trial** button.
+1. Go to the [SAP BTP Cockpit Trial](https://account.hanatrial.ondemand.com) and select the **Neo trial** button.

 2. Go to **Applications** > **Java Applications** and click on **Deploy Application**.